chentsulin/awesome-graphql/README.md

 * [GraphQL Rover](https://github.com/Brbb/graphql-rover) - GraphQL schema interactive navigation, rearrange nodes, search and explore types and fields.
 * [json-graphql-server](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
 * [Insomnia](https://insomnia.rest/) – An full-featured API client with first-party GraphQL query editor
-* [Prisma](https://github.com/graphcool/prisma) - Turn your database into a GraphQL API.
-Prisma lets you design your data model and have a production ready GraphQL API online in minutes.
-* [tuql](https://github.com/bradleyboy/tuql) - Automatically create a GraphQL server from any sqlite database.

 <a name="databases" />